Adwait803/Numadic_DA_task/README.md

 Click "Try it out!" and then "Execute".
 The API will return an Excel file containing the asset report for the specified time range.
 If using main_ver2.py

 Run:

-python your_script_name.py --csv path/to/csv_file --csv_directory path/to/directory
+python3 main_ver2.py --csv path/to/csv_file --csv_directory path/to/directory